HuXu77/MarvelComicDetail/README.md

 ## Implementation and Running

 1) Install pods
-2) Update `MarvelComicApp.swift` to have the comic ID you want to load
+2) Update `MarvelComicApp.swift` to have the comic ID you want to load (you can change this also while the app is running)
-3) Update `MarvelAPI.swift` with the private and public API key to be used This app expects the developer to put in the comic ID when the `ComicDetailView` is initialized.
+3) Update `MarvelAPI.swift` with the private and public API key to be used

+This app expects the developer to put in the comic ID when the `ComicDetailView` is initialized.
 You can set this in `MarvelComicApp.swift`.
+Or you can use the shake gesture during the app's running and a settings will pop up and allow you to change the comic ID on the fly.

 ### High Level App Design
 ```mermaid